Skip to content

 • Check and create cachedir and workdir directories.

-• cachedir and workdir must exist and be writeable for the user, if not started as root.
+• cachedir and workdir must exist and be writeable.

 • Check and create the directories inside cachedir and workdir.